lrusso/VirtualXP/README.md

 7z a MODELRAM.EXE -mx9 -sfx "Documents and Settings"
 ```

-## The VirtualXP emulator is a modified version of Halfix
+## VirtualXP is a modified version of Halfix

 https://github.com/nepx/halfix